Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 • Decide when and how to test the re-mapping of traffic.

-• Decide when and how to clearly communicate to the Search Engines about the migration/consolidation of websites.
+• Decide when and how to communicate clearly with search engines about the migration/consolidation of websites.

 • Decide when to pause and update your paid campaigns.